avery-mr/burndownForWhat/SQL_TESTING.md

 - Description:
 	- Verify that user data is properly inserted
 - Pre-conditions:
-	- User must "signup" for an account, filling out the necessary information on signup form
+	- User must be on the home page
 - Test steps:
 	1. User fills out signup form
 	2. User clicks Submit button
 - Expected result:
-	- User auto-navigated to their User profile page
+	- User's account is created and user is auto-navigated to their User profile page
 - Actual result:
 	- TBD
 - Notes:
 	- N/A
 - Post-conditions:
-	- User's data correctly inserted into Users table, to include being assigned a UserID automatically (auto-increment)
+	- User's data is correctly inserted into the Users table, to include being assigned a UserID automatically (auto-increment)
  	- User navigated to their Profile page

 ______________________________________________________________________________________________________